solomonbada/flask-app-docker/README.md

 Introduction
-The web app was maded using Flask which is a micro web framework using python language.
+The web-app was maded using Flask which is a micro web framework using python language.
 The environment used to run the app is Ubuntu 16.04 and Google cloud platform

 Pre-requistes
 sudo apt-get isntall python3